 The US has the best national parks to visit in November, so if you’re someone who always thought summer was park time, prepare to get your mind changed.

-If the sounds of crunchy leaves underfoot and the warmth of a thermos of pumpkin-spice flavored coffee kindle a lust in you to wander, try this list of 13 best national parks to visit in November.
+If the sounds of crunchy leaves underfoot and the warmth of a thermos of pumpkin-spice-flavored coffee kindle a lust in you to wander, try this list of the best national parks to visit in November.

 1. Everglades National Park